-The City went through an extensive request for proposal process in order to comply with State legislation during FY20.
+The current contracts associated with the MSDs will expire at the end of June.
+The City recently went through an extensive request for proposal process in order to comply with State legislation.
 Through the City's MSD RFP process, Downtown Raleigh Alliance (DRA) was selected to provide services in the Downtown MSD and Hillsborough Street Community Services Corporation (HSCSC) was selected to provide services in the Hillsborough Street MSD from FY21 through FY25.
 The scope of services, to be delivered in both MSDs, includes addressing a clean and safe environment, economic development, targeted visitor and marketing communications, and community stakeholder engagement and conflict resolution for residents and property owners within the MSDs.